 The focus?
 Learn what you need, get certified, and get hired.

-The Big Question: How Long Does Trade School Take?
+The Big Question: How Long Is Trade School?

 Here’s the good news: trade school programs are designed to get you career-ready in a fraction of the time it takes to earn a traditional degree.
 But the length varies depending on the career you’re pursuing.